Best Tasting Protein Bars and Snacks: Ranking and Reviewing Popular Top Brands

 1. Pure Protein

 Want a protein candy bar?
 No?
 Then turn away, because Pure Protein makes the best-tasting protein bars that taste like actual candy bars.
 So much so, I often find myself eating several in one setting without realizing it.
 I know, it’s bad, but even their oldest line of bars is an absolute hit.
-They didn’t stop there either, eventually making cereal-based flavors, snack cake copycats, the Ammmaze line, and more.
+They didn’t stop there, either; they eventually introduced cereal-based flavors, snack cake copycats, the Ammmaze line, and more.

 Pure Protein bars are chunky, thick, sweet, and best replicate the experience of eating a candy bar.
 Don’t like that?
 Oh well, I do!